-The test rig now updates to show the new controls.
+In the Network view, press 1 to navigate back to the test\ rig which has been updated to show the new controls.
 Select the COG and heel joints using the control geometry and transform the parts around.

 Undo when you finish to put all the parts back to their original location.